XDC-Community/docs/learn/how-to-articles/how-to-migrate-from-solana-to-the-xdc-network-using-solang.md

 # Create a project

-Lets start by setting up our folder, we are creating a project called `solana-migration-xdc`, create a new folder by running on terminal
+Start by setting up your folder.
+As we are creating a project called `solana-migration-xdc`, create a new folder by running the following on terminal:

 ```bash
 mkdir solana-migration-xdc && cd solana-migration-xdc
 ```

-And running `truffle init`.
-If truffle is correctly installed on your local environment, you should see the following message:
+Next, run `truffle init`.
+If Truffle is correctly installed on your local environment, you should see the following message:

 ```bash
 Starting init...